DankeyDevDave/KongGuardAl/docs/CICD_WORKFLOW_TROUBLESHOOTING.md

 To update this document:

 1. Add new issues to "Common Issues and Solutions"
-2. Update status indicators (✅ Resolved, ⚠️ Ongoing, ℹ️ Info)
+2. Update status indicators ( Resolved, Ongoing, Info)
 3. Include code examples and commit references
 4. Update changelog with version and date